-The Cypriot regulatory authorities have worked diligently to bring the funds and asset management framework on par with other international jurisdictions.
-These efforts include the enactment of the Alternative Investment Funds Law (AIF Law) in July 2014, which replaced in its entirety the ICIS Law.
+The Cypriot regulatory authorities have worked persistently to bring the funds and asset management framework on par with other international jurisdictions.
+These efforts include the enactment of the Alternative Investment Funds (AIF) Law in July 2014, which replaced in its entirety the ICIS Law.
 ICIS wishing to continue operations in Cyprus under the new law converted to AIFs.
-The AIF law is set to see another revision in 2016, which will introduce new aspects to enhance the attractiveness of the existing framework – such as the introduction of a Limited Partnership (LP) with legal personality which will allow among other benefits internally managed LPs, the introduction of a de minimis asset management regime for managers below AIFMD thresholds and an unauthorised AIF regime under strict conditions.
+The 2014 AIF law is set to see another upgrade in 2017, which will introduce new aspects to enhance the attractiveness of the existing framework – such as the introduction of a Limited Partnership (LP) with legal personality to allow for internally managed LPs, the introduction of a de minimis asset management regime for managers below AIFM thresholds and an unregulated AIFs regime under strict conditions.
 These improvements will create all the necessary preconditions for growing the collective investment sector, which is expected to contribute significantly to the economy and spark a surge in the number of funds.

 The Cyprus Securities and Exchange Commission (CySEC) is taking steps to increase Cyprus’ appeal as a fund domicile.
 Regulatory power was previously shared between CySEC and the Central Bank of Cyprus, but with the implementation of the recent AIF framework, all regulation was brought under the aegis of CySEC, which has resulted in more streamlined procedures further enhancing Cyprus’ attractiveness as a jurisdiction.
 CySEC now regulates AIFs, UCITS funds, AIFMs and UCITS Management Companies, as well as MiFID regulated investment firms.